leeebo/esp32s2_usb/file_serving/README.md

 2. Download-upload data through WLAN, ESP32-S2 can act as a Wi-Fi AP or STA;
 3. USB CDC supported for communication with host over USB .

+### Build The Example

+1. for general uart download
+   1. input `idf.py build` to build the example
+   2. enter or autoswitch to downloader mode
+   3. input `idf.py flash` to download the bin to esp32s2
+2. only have usb port?
+   1. input `idf.py dfu` to build the example
+   2. pulldown `boot` io to enter `USB DFU` downloader mode
+   3. input `idf.py dfu-flash` to download the bin to esp32s2

 ## How to Use

 1. Plug-in with a micro USB cable to host USB port directly;